hyperledger/iroha-2-docs/src/guide/kotlin-java/4-register-account.md

 When registering a domain, there are a few more variables: The account can only be registered to an existing domain.
 Also, an account typically has to have a key pair.
 So if e.g. _alice@wonderland_ was registering an account for _late_bunny@looking_glass_ she should provide his public key.

 It is tempting to generate both the private and public keys at this time, but it isn't the brightest idea.
-Remember*,* that _the late_bunny_ trusts _you, alice@wonderland,_ to create an account for them in the domain _looking_glass, **but doesn't want you to have access to that account after creation**._ If you gave _late_bunny_ a key that you generated yourself, how would they know if you don't have a copy of their private key? **Instead, the best way is to **ask\*\* _late_bunny_ to generate a new key-pair, and give you the public half of it.
+Remember, that _the late_bunny_ trusts _you, alice@wonderland,_ to create an account for them in the domain _looking_glass, **but doesn't want you to have access to that account after creation**._ If you gave _late_bunny_ a key that you generated yourself, how would they know if you don't have a copy of their private key?
+Instead, the best way is to **ask** _late_bunny_ to generate a new key-pair, and give you the public half of it.

 Similarly to the previous example, we provide the instructions in the form of a test: